hoij/PrettyDD/README.md

 * Determine which stat view to show
 * Pause and resume logging to stop logging damage and stop the DPM/XP timer
 * Reset all data parsed (this will not clear the log file)
 * Display the results of a command by executing a single script (/pdd).
-Too see all commands available type "pdd help" in game
+Too see all commands available say "pdd help" to a chat channel in game and execute "/pdd".

 Chose to parse the log form the beginning or the end by changing a setting parameter.